mfirmin/coach.js/README.md

 Note that a very small timestep (0.0001) is required for stable simulation of a physically realistic, 17-link humanoid.
 This runs at about 0.4 real time.
 If using simpler characters, you may be able to use larger stepsizes

 The second argument to the World constructor is a string specifying the html element id (default: 'body').

+Make sure to call this only after the page is loaded (eg, wrap it in a $(document).ready handler)

 ### Add entities to the world